soumiknafiulferdous/Online-Medicine-Shop/README.md

 14. Admin can add, update, delete the details of the medicine.

-15. This project ensures the security of admin access by providing separate login to the admin panel.
+15. This project ensures the security of admin access by providing a separate login to the admin panel.

 16. The medicine can be arranged according to the category.